Search our range of undergraduate, postgraduate and professional courses.

 At Staffordshire University, nearly half our students are aged over 21 and we value our mature students for the enthusiasm and experience they bring; they are highly motivated and successful in achieving their goals.
 Nevertheless, we recognise that you may face different pressures to other students.
 You may have different financial and family circumstances, especially if you have children or dependents.

 We understand that some mature students are concerned about the academic demands of a degree course – which is where the Step Up to Higher Education course can help.
-Many of our students juggle, work, childcare and family commitments, we appreciate this and your tutors, Student Guidance advisors and Students' Union will do all they can to support you, wherever you need it.
+Many of our students juggle, work, childcare and family commitments, we appreciate this and your tutors, Money & Guidance Advisors and Students' Union will do all they can to support you, wherever you need it.

 You can find more in-depth information about the individual services we offer to ensure your safety and wellbeing on our Current Students portal, or discover how the Staffordshire University Students' Union works to support students.